 “Many in the UK are simply unaware that asthma is a potentially fatal condition if not managed correctly.”

-The causes of asthma are unclear although there is a strong genetic link - it can run in families and environment factors such as pollution and poor air quality / poverty can impact too.
+The causes of asthma are unclear although there is a strong genetic link - it can run in families.
+Environmental factors such as pollution, poor air quality and poverty can impact too.

 The main symptoms of asthma include:

 Not everyone always wheezes initially.
 Sometimes in early stages there is just a persistent cough, particularly at night.

 It can be difficult to diagnose as several other conditions may have similar symptoms (for example a head cold).